The future of secure communications: device independence in quantum key distribution: Semi-Device-independent Quantum Key Distribution

 \section{Semi-Device-independent Quantum Key Distribution}

-The implementation of fully DI-QKD schemes is hampered by the stringent hardware requirements that limit, nowadays, a reasonable and practical key rate.
-One way to make DI methods more viable is to slightly relax the notion of device independence, and establish a minimal set of reasonable assumptions.
-This approach, named semi-device-independent (SDI) QKD reduces hardware demands, so that a more reasonable key ( or randomness) rate can be achieved with current technology \cite{PB11}.
+The implementation of fully DI-QKD schemes is hampered by the stringent hardware requirements that currently prohibit a reasonable key rate over practical distances.
+One way to make DI methods more viable is to slightly relax the notion of \textit{device independence}, and establish a minimal set of reasonable assumptions.
+This approach, named semi-device-independent (SDI) QKD reduces hardware demands, so that a more reasonable key (or randomness) rate can be achieved with current technology \cite{PB11}.
 Examples of these additional assumptions include (i) an upper bound on the system's dimension \cite{PB11}, (ii) shared randomness \cite{LBLLBMZB15}, or (iii) honest construction of part of the device \cite{CZM15}.
 Still other approaches within the general semi-DI philosophy include measurement-device independent (MDI) QKD \cite{Lo2012} and one-sided DI-QKD (1SDI-QKD) \cite{branciard2012one}.
 In the following sections, we present these methods.